japandotorg/TagScriptEngine/README.md

 well as multiple utility blocks.
 Additionally, several tweaks have been made to the engine's behavior.

-This TagScriptEngine is used on [Noumenon, a Discord bot](https://discordapp.com/oauth2/authorize?client_id=634866217764651009&permissions=2080894207&scope=bot%20applications.commands).
+This TagScriptEngine is used on [MELON, a Discord bot](https://melonbot.io/invite).
 An example implementation can be found its [Tags cog](https://github.com/phenom4n4n/phen-cogs/tree/master/tags).

 Additional documentation on the TagScriptEngine library can be [found here](https://tagscript.readthedocs.io/en/latest/).